waoup/lightning-hydra-template/README.md

 _Say you want to execute 20 different runs and plot how accuracy changes in respect to batch size._

-1. Execute the runs with some config parameter that allows you to identify them easily.
-This could be things like experiment name or tags, for example:
+1. Execute the runs with some config parameter that allows you to identify them easily, like experiment name or tags:

    ```bash
    # execute run with specific name